Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ### Connecting a Quadrature Shaft Encoder

 Quadrature encoders have either a differential output (often shown as A+,A-, B+,B-,N+,N- or as A,A',B,B',N,N') or a single ended output.
-The EXP1HCL has a 5-pin Molex KK connector for quadrature signals.
+The Duet 3 Expansion 1HCL has a 5-pin Molex KK connector for quadrature signals.

 *Note the index signal is not currently used*